 - If you had to choose a career you loved for little money or choose one you didn't enjoy for a high salary - and commit to it for five years - which would you pick?

-You could set this up as a game and ask each other as many "favorites" type questions as possible within an allotted amount of time.
-Asking someone what their favorite things are, will give you a lot of information in a short amount of time, and it usually won't feel like you're prying (especially if you are both answering the questions).
+You could set this up as a question game for couples and ask each other as many "favorites" type questions as possible within an allotted amount of time.
+Asking someone what their favorite things are, will give you a lot of information in a short amount of time, and it usually won't feel like you're prying (especially if you are both answering the questions) or that you're taking a couples' questionnaire.
 You can also get ideas for future date activities.

 - Who is your favorite movie star?